alex-galaras/Fasoulaki_et.al./README.md

   A tab-delimited file describing samples, groups, and count files.

 * **annotation.sqlite**
   SQLite annotation DB for dm6 (local reference database).
+It can be downloaded from [here](https://drive.google.com/drive/folders/15lOY9PBggCcaoohO_0rQTvExXenqah55) as suggested in the metaseqR2 package

 ---